The long wait for franchising inquiry findings is over

 With the terms of reference released almost 12 months ago on 22 March 2018, the Report has been long awaited.
 Making 71 recommendations of varying significance, the Report contains extensive content for the franchising sector to digest.

-The Report proposes far-reaching changes to the Franchising Code of Conduct (Conduct) and some would say proposes to encroach on principles of freedom of contracting in an unheralded way.
+The Report proposes far-reaching changes to the Franchising Code of Conduct (Code) and some would say proposes to encroach on principles of freedom of contracting in an unheralded way.
 Whether or not this is necessary will continue to be debated by many.
 There have certainly been examples of poor behaviour in franchise systems, and hot on the heels of the Final Report from the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, the Report certainly picks up similar themes of power exploitation and the like.
 Conversely, franchising continues to see far higher success rates than traditional small businesses and, most parties would agree, is overwhelmingly comprised of a population of good corporate citizen franchisors.

 There is some good news for franchisors.
 Many of the recommendations are innocuous and reflect practices that many of them will have had in place for years, such as providing documents electronically and in hard copy.